 - Beard of Evil: Sports copious facial hair in every game.

 - The Chessmaster / Chronic Backstabbing Disorder: In 5:XL Legend stage, Ten Eunuchs Rebellion.
-He sent a fake Ten Eunuchs member to kill He Jin, so then if he killed the faker, he'll be credited for killing the rebel.
-Historically, Dong Zhuo was actually a pretty effective military leader and schemer in his own right.
+He sent a fake Ten Eunuchs member to kill He Jin, so then if he killed the fake, he'll be credited for killing the rebel.
+Historically, Dong Zhuo was actually a pretty effective military leader and schemer in his own right. note

 - Despotism Justifies the Means: He wants to build a literal "heaven on Earth" for himself.
 The rest of the world is acceptable and expendable collateral damage towards this end.